ncbi/ncbi_doc_template/pages/chapter1.md

 This template is created to help you develop and maintain your documentation based on GitHub platform.
 We use [GitHub Pages](https://pages.github.com/) for C++ Toolkit documentation.

 To start your project on GitHub you have to create a repository.
 All NCBI repositories must be reside under GitHub NCBI organisation [https://github.com/ncbi](https://github.com/ncbi).
-To create a repository you need to submit a request to [github-tools@ncbi.nlm.nih.gov](mailto:github-tools@ncbi.nlm.nih.gov).
+To create a repository you need to create a JIRA ticket in OSS project.
 You will have to provide them with the name for your repository.
 This name will be part of URL of your GitHub website.
 You can find the information about GitHub Pages [here](https://help.github.com/en/github/working-with-github-pages/about-github-pages).

 You also have to ask NCBI GitHub support group to give admin permissions to a person or group of persons that will administrate your repository.
 This person(s) will administrate your site, give permissions to other contributors, review and merge pull requests, etc.
 You can read about GitHub permissions [here](https://help.github.com/en/github/getting-started-with-github/access-permissions-on-github).